 Although you may be dressing up as a ghost this Halloween, this doesn’t mean you have to make yourself invisible to employers…

-Here at Salt Digital Recruitment Agency, we asked a few of our senior leaders, globally, to provide some top tips for ensuring your CV doesn’t go unnoticed by potential employers.
+Here at Salt, a global, award-winning Digital Recruitment Agency, we asked a few of our senior leaders, globally, to provide some top tips for ensuring your CV doesn’t go unnoticed by potential employers.
 Here is what they had to say:

 - No photo